BlueWinds/WarTechIIC/README.md

 WarTech IIC (WIIC) is a mod for HBS's Battletech computer game.
 It's inspired by the likes of WarTech, GalaxyAtWar, and RogueTech's PersistantMap.
+The mod's homepage is https://github.com/BlueWinds/WarTechIIC, where you can always find the most up to date source code.

+WIIC is distributed under the GNU General Public License v3.0 license.
+Special permission is granted to Battletech Advanced: 3062 and Roguetech to distribute this alongside Custom Bundle and other proprietary code.
+Please reach out to BlueWinds on github, or the BTA/RogueTech discords for more details.

 # Flareups
 WIIC adds Flareups to the map - conflicts between factions for control of entire planets.
 They play out similarly to Flashpoints, where the player travels to the system, accepts a contract to participate in the campaign, and is then offered a series of missions to help their side take (or retain) control of the planet.
 Here's the basic flow, and how it relates to the settings in `settings.json`.